jrcichra/PCTV80e/README.md

 At one point I did install this on an x86 Ubuntu system.

 This may not be the latest version of the media_build, this may be updated if there are significant improvements to the media_build system that warrants such an upgrade.

+## Steps:

+1. download this repo
+2. follow the instructions inside the media_build_clean directory (essentially ./build & make & sudo make install should do it)
+3. reboot or modprobe it.
+Then you should have a /dev/dvb device, and you're ready to use something like tvheadend.

 --Justin C.